Spiral Omelet Supreme

 - 1 plum tomato, seeded and chopped

-- Line the bottom and sides of a greased 15-in. x 10-in. x 1-in. baking pan with parchment paper; grease the paper and set aside.
+- Preheat oven to 375°.
+Line bottom and sides of a greased 15x10x1-in. pan with parchment paper; grease paper.

-- In a small bowl, beat cream cheese and milk until smooth.
-Beat in 1/4 cup Parmesan cheese and flour until blended.
-In a large bowl, beat eggs; add cream cheese mixture and mix well.
+- Beat cream cheese until soft; gradually beat in milk.
+Beat in 1/4 cup Parmesan cheese and flour.
+In a large bowl, beat eggs until blended.
+Add cream cheese mixture; mix well.
 Pour into prepared pan.
+Bake until set, 20-25 minutes.

 Great presentation.
 Mine looked almost like the picture.
 I halved the recipe and used a smaller baking pan which worked perfectly.
 We thought it needed more flavor.
 Definitely salt & pepper.
 Maybe cheddar cheese instead of mozzarella.
 A sauce would also be great, probably hollandaise.
 I layered the cheese on the cooked omelet first so that it would melt a little before serving.
 My husband doused his with hot sauce.